freenas/freenas-docs/userguide/storage.rst

 Volume Manager
 ~~~~~~~~~~~~~~

-If you have unformatted disks or wish to overwrite the current
+:guilabel:`Volume Manager` is used to add disks to a ZFS pool.
+Any
-filesystem and data on your disks, use :guilabel:`Volume Manager` to
+old data on added disks is overwritten, so save it elsewhere before
-format the disks into a ZFS pool.
-If you have multiple disks and are
+reusing a disk.
+Please see the :ref:`ZFS Primer` for information on
-new to how ZFS handles redundancy, please see the :ref:`ZFS Primer`
+ZFS redundancy with multiple disks before using
-before using :guilabel:`Volume Manager`.
+:guilabel:`Volume Manager`.

 Selecting
 :menuselection:`Storage --> Volumes --> Volume Manager` opens